jwfh/cs3100-project/docs/Roles.md

 ### Miscellaneous
-1. Use Docker Compose with MySQL and an init.sql file to create a sample user with past activity for the demonstration in class (i.e., demonstate the password history, etc.) (Jacob)
+1. Use a Makefile to initialize the database with `init.sql` file to create a sample user with past activity for the demonstration in class (_i.e.,_ demonstrate the password history, etc.) (Jacob)